AngelPerales10/Insta-Auto-Messenger-Example/README.md

 # InstaAutoMessengerExample
-Small example to show how I would send Instagram messages via macros
+Small example to show how I would send Instagram messages via macros.

 This is just for demonstation purposes not for actual use.
 Your account will be banned if using this as it is very much outdated and not the official version I created before (deleted with my other old business folders).